Sean-AP/ESP-RGB-LED/software/README.md

 Some notes:
 - waiting expects milliseconds, so wait(1000) will wait for 1s
-- save sets the output of the GPIO pins, so the lights only change colour when this is called
+- led sets the output of the GPIO pins, so the lights only change colour when this is called
+- When led is called, the variables r, g, b are updated to the values given
 - Argument specifiers cannot be used in range
+  - The function will follow the same behaviour as Python's range when used without argument specifiers
-  - range(10, step=2) is not valid, use range(0, 10, 2) instead
+  - For example, range(10, step=2) is not valid, use range(0, 10, 2) instead

 ## Parsing and Execution
 The parser handles some syntax rules, such as ensuring elif/else has a matching if <br>
-The parser does not check types <br>
-The values of variables r, g, and b must be kept between 0 and 255
+The values of variables r, g, and b should be kept between 0 and 255
 - These are the values passed to the pins when save is called
+- Values outside of this range will be raised to 0 or lowered to 255
 <br>
 Errors are handled as follows:
 - The lights turn red
-- If the error occurrs during parsing and a previous script is still executing, that script continues to execute
+- If the error occurs during parsing and a previous script is still executing, that script continues to execute
-- If the error occurrs during execution, the lights remain red until a new script is parsed and executed
+- If the error occurs during execution, the lights remain red until a new script is parsed and executed
 <br>

 ## Example Script